yurayura-nmr/tools/README.md

 # tools
-Tools for structural biology using NMR and molecular dynamics
+Tools for structural biology using NMR and molecular dynamics.
+Quite unorganized as of now, but the scripts are still useful^^